Characterisation-Virtual-Laboratory/Cryo-EM-Processing-Tool/install.md

   module load gautomatch/0.56
   ```

 6. Start JupyterLab.
 This will cause your web browser to open and display JupyterLab.
-If you are not familiar with JupyterLab, please refer to the [documentation.](https://jupyterlab.readthedocs.io/en/stable/)
+If you are not familiar with JupyterLab, refer to the [documentation.](https://jupyterlab.readthedocs.io/en/stable/)

   ```
   jupyter lab